 Do you have template language available describing CCTS facilities, services, and resources for grant applications?

 Investigators often request language to describe the CCTS and/or a specific service or resource for inclusion in a grant application.
 The CCTS Overview and Service Core Description provides the necessary information for most applications.
-If you require more in-depth information, please contact the CCTS Navigator at email@example.com or 312-413-7316.
+If you require more in-depth information, please contact firstname.lastname@example.org or call 312-413-7316.